KepAlex503/GenAI-Powered-Legacy-Code-Analyzer/report.md

 **Location**: `..\EeazyCRM\migrations\env.py:57`

 **Description**:
-The `run_migrations_online` method is designed to execute database schema migrations in an online environment, ensuring that the database structure is updated to match the application's current requirements without requiring downtime.
+The `run_migrations_online` method is likely used to execute online database migrations in the EeazyCRM application.
+It's not specified who calls this method, but it's likely called by system administrators or automatically during system updates.

 ---